Snipey/Hexel/POSTGRESQL_SETUP.md

-# PostgreSQL Setup Guide
+# Database Configuration Guide

+## Dynamic Database Switching

+The bot now supports dynamic switching between SQLite and PostgreSQL databases.
+You can easily switch between database types without changing code.

 ## Prisma Configuration

-The bot has been configured to use PostgreSQL instead of SQLite.
+The bot has been configured to support both SQLite and PostgreSQL.
 Here's what you need to do:

 ### 1. Install PostgreSQL